agenthunt/redux-nakshatra/README.md

 import React, { Component } from 'react';
 import { View, Text, StyleSheet } from 'react-native';
 import { connect } from 'react-redux';
-import * as Posts from '../stars/posts';
+import * as BlogItems from '../stars/blogItems';
 import { bindActionCreators } from 'redux';

 const styles = StyleSheet.create({